 “Gust/Koei’s ever-present Atelier franchise gets another taste of the Switch treatment.
-And last generation’s trio of Arland games are here one snug package, offering Switch gamers a fantastic entry point (it’s also seeing PS4 and PC releases, I hasten to add).”
+And last generation’s trio of Arland games are here in one snug package, offering Switch gamers a fantastic entry point (it’s also seeing PS4 and PC releases, I hasten to add).”

 These games are an absolute time sink, let me make that clear from the start, but there’s a lot on offer and I feel, on this occasion; given this release could open the gates to a new audience, each title warrants an individual review.
 This three-part series of reviews kicks off where it should, with Atelier Rorona: The Alchemist of Arland DX.